Next Article: Summary of Strategic Analysis

 - Note: A large number of competitors in the market allows consumer many options.
 Through the availability of consumer options, these competitors can affect sales.
 Further, a large number of competitors generally increases supply.
 Remember basic economics, an increase in supply means lower prices at the corresponding level of demand.

 - Competition Through Price

 - Note: Price wars between competitors (a tactic to gain market share) shifts value to the buyer as prices lower.
 This is most common when: all products are relatively similar, the industry has low marginal costs, or the products are perishable or part of a weakening trend.

 - Competition through Differentiation

 - Note: Competitors in the market may attempt to gain market share via product differentiation.
 This includes any feature that is more attractive (higher value proposition) to customers than your product feature.
-Examples would include higher quality, convenience, ease of use, unique feature, customer service, etc. The benefit to this type of competition is that it often raises barrier of entry to potential new competitors.
+Examples would include higher quality, convenience, ease of use, a unique feature, customer service, etc. The benefit of this type of competition is that it often raises the barrier of entry to potential new competitors.

 Threat of Substitutes

 The threat of substitutes or substitution regards the ability of other (non-industry) products or services to meet the wants or needs of your customer base.
 It also concerns the ability and motivation of customers to figure out a way to fulfill the need or want without your product or service.
 If this is possible, then it weakens your business’ market power by placing limits on the prices of your product or service.

 - Note: The very existence of substitute products may be difficult to identify.
 Identifying customer substitutes is an indication in itself that your business may have lost market power.
 The presence of substitutes becomes most critical when switching costs are low.